ckan/ckan-docker/README.md

    `docker exec -it <container-id> ckan -c ckan.ini user remove admin`

-2. Create a user within the ckan container, For example to create a new user called 'admin'
+2. Create a new user from within the ckan container.
+You will need to get a session on the running container

    `ckan -c ckan.ini user add admin email=admin@localhost`

    To delete the 'admin' user

    `ckan -c ckan.ini user remove admin`

-3. Update one of the initialisation scripts eg: `start_ckan.sh` or `prerun.py`

 ## 14. Changing the base image